JoeyShapiro/coconut/NOTES.md

 it will repeat this cycle
 i can account for failures later. but if the user has no data, it is just 0 for sample oh wait, what about udp. i need that. this just got hard

+u32 1 bit per user?
+what?
+actually, if i send every user, i dont need id but if i do dynamic, i do; right right right could i do bit stuffing. u32 is u1 u2 u3 u4. padded with 0s then next n chunks are that user. compact, maybe, but confusing actually, i dont think this would save much room. will kinda, but not really i think i just have to make sure im not cross packets